Canon M10 versus Canon M3

 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.6.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-While the two cameras under review share the same sensor size, the EOS M3 offers a higher resolution of 24 megapixel, compared with 17.9 MP of the EOS M10.
+While the two cameras under review share the same sensor size, the M3 offers a higher resolution of 24 megapixel, compared with 17.9 MP of the M10.
 This megapixel advantage translates into a 16 percent gain in linear resolution.
-On the other hand, these sensor specs imply that the EOS M3 has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.72μm versus 4.30μm for the EOS M10).
-In this context, it should be noted, however, that the EOS M10 is a somewhat more recent model (by 8 months) than the EOS M3, and its sensor might have benefitted from technological advances during this time that at least partly compensate for the smaller pixel size.
+On the other hand, these sensor specs imply that the M3 has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.72μm versus 4.31μm for the M10).
+Moreover, it should be noted, that the M10 is a somewhat more recent model (by 8 months) than the M3, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of individual pixels.

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+For most cameras, data on sensor performance has been reported by DXO Mark.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
-Of the two cameras under consideration, the EOS M3 has a markedly higher DXO score than the EOS M10 (overall score 7 points higher), which will translate into better image quality.
+Of the two cameras under consideration, the M3 has a markedly higher DXO score than the M10 (overall score 7 points higher), which will translate into better image quality.
 The advantage is based on 0.6 bits higher color depth, 0.4 EV in additional dynamic range, and 0.6 stops in additional low light sensitivity.
-The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 |Canon M10 (⇒ rgt)||APS-C||17.9||5184||3456||1080/30p||22.2||11.4||753||65|